aabeveridge/data-janitor/markdown/conclusion.md

 ##Conclusion
+Use the new enculturation article as an example of using wordclouds to complete analyses of rhetoric and composition.

 Certainly, there are no right answers to the question of which layout or color method is more appropriate---which is why data visualizations are as rhetorical as they are quantitative.
 The more ambiguous a visualization, the more it tends toward the rhetorical end of the spectrum, and the more precise the more it tends toward the quantitative.
 It would be a mistake, however, to suggest that more precise visualizations are not at all rhetorical.
 Darrell Huff and Irving Geis in *How to Lie with Statistics*, respond to this problem:

 > This suggests giving statistical material [...] a very sharp second look before accepting